-Test and refine their prototypes against defined criteria considering views of intended users
+Test and refine their prototypes against defined criteria considering views of intended users.

-During the Design & technology module students are expected to provide peer assessment for other students.
-They will be provided with written and verbal feedback from their teacher highlighting things they have done well and things they may need to improve on along with challenges to expand their technological knowledge.
+During the Design and Technology module, students will be expected to provide peer assessment for other students.
+They will be provided with written and verbal feedback from their teacher highlighting things they have done well and things they may need to improve on, along with challenges to expand their technological knowledge.

-They will complete a design booklet with a variety of activities and a record of their problem-solving journey, this will be assessed by their teacher along with the practical solution they create.
+They will complete a design booklet with a variety of activities and a record of their problem-solving journey, which will be assessed by the teacher along with the practical solution you create.

-To create truly original solutions, we activity encourage students to take risks with their ideas, unfortunately these may fail from time to time but don't worry it will build their confidence and resilience to become an accomplished problem solver.
+To create truly original solutions, we actively encourage students to take risks with their ideas; unfortunately, these may fail from time to time but don't worry - this will build confidence and resilience to help students become accomplished problem solvers.

-An inquisitive mind is at the heart of any good D&T problem solver, so any opportunity to design and create something new or improve something that already exists is a bonus to a student's development.
-Whether it be solving problems on Minecraft, building a model from recycle products or just learning how to fix a bike are all valid activities that get their brain problem solving.
-And remember we learn more from failure than success, so if something goes wrong don't worry.
+An inquisitive mind is at the heart of any good Design and Technology problem solver, so any opportunity to design and create something new or improve something that already exists is a bonus to students' development.
+Whether it be solving problems on Minecraft, building a model from recycling products or just learning how to fix a bike are all valid activities that get our brains problem solving.
+Remember, we learn more from failure than success, so if something goes wrong we reassure students and tell them not to worry.

-These are some online resources that can be accessed at home should students wish to push for progress in Design & Technology.
+These are some online resources that can be accessed at home should students wish to push for progress in Design and Technology.

-Websites:
+Websites YouTube